 This smoked brisket sandwich is SO GOOD!
 It’s a hearty sandwich using leftover brisket with homemade pickled red onions and other brisket sandwich toppings.
 This smoked meat sandwich is special enough for an impressive dinner.
 It pairs with all kinds of side dishes.
 So if you’re looking for the best BBQ brisket sandwich, read on to find out how to make this amazing treat!

-This brisket sandwich is the ultimate comfort food, featuring smoky brisket piled high on a soft bun and topped with tangy, homemade pickled red onions.
+Brisket sandwiches are the ultimate comfort food, featuring smoky brisket piled high on a soft bun and topped with tangy, homemade pickled red onions.
 Whether you’re looking for a hearty lunch or a satisfying dinner, this delicious sandwich is sure to hit the spot.

 What is Brisket Exactly?